Hosea-kibet/PEAK-HACKATHON/README.md

 - CSV export of cleaned data- **Telco Distribution** - See breakdown of operators in your dataset

-- Mock API submission with loading/success toasts
+- Mock API submission with loading.

-- PEAK brand theme (Navy blue + Orange)2. **Automatic Validation** runs immediately using libphonenumber-js-  **Real-time Balance Analysis** - Check available units against data to upload

 - PostgreSQL data persistence